 “A local printing company, Prontaprint, provided certificates and Roy Castle Lung Cancer Foundation provided medals, which we presented to all following a final lap around the 1-mile loop of the park.
 It was really well supported and we had a lovely afternoon.
 It was made all the more special as we were joined by Ken, who walked a lap with us.

-“We loved being a part of the run alongside the children, cheering them on as they raced their hearts out.
-They were all incredible and deserved the medals and stickers provided by Roy Castle Lung Cancer Foundation which we gave them at the end of the event.
-The school raised a staggering total of £805.88.
-We cannot thank them enough for their support and encouragement.
+“We loved taking part in the run with the children.
+We cheered them on as they raced their hearts out.
+Every child was incredible and earned the medals and stickers from Roy Castle Lung Cancer Foundation.
+In total, the school raised an amazing £805.88.
+We cannot thank them enough for their support.

-“Our final fundraising event was a family fun evening, held at our local Irish club which we have links to, with a Record Breakers theme.
-It was also to be the draw night for a raffle which we organised.
+“Our final fundraiser was a family fun evening at our local Irish club, which we have strong links to.
+It doubled as the draw night for the raffle we had organised.

 “Our fundraising total currently stands at just over £5000 and we couldn’t be more thrilled!